 5B PILE AND RAFT-SOIL SPRINGS

-Fig. 5 Combined Action Of Soil-Pile System (Typical Design Model)
+Fig. 5 Combined Action of Soil-Pile System (Typical Design Model)

 6 PROOF OF DESIGN AND CONSTRUCTION OF A CPRF

 The examination of the design and the construction of a CPRF with respect to the geotechnical engineering aspects should be controlled by a geotechnical expert particularly qualified on this subject, assigned by the owner or the supervising authority.
 This includes the construction for piles and deciding the foundation level.
 The protocols of the acceptance procedure and the measured values have to be included into the examination.
 The following aspects shall be considered: